GServlet/gservlet-site/content/documentation/_index.md

 * [Official Groovy Programming Language website](https://groovy-lang.org)
 * [List of Programming Books](https://groovy-lang.org/learn.html#books)

-The documentation is split into two categories for each release:
+The documentation of GServlet is split into two categories:

 * The _Reference guide_ for those who want to know how to develop applications with the API
 * The _Javadocs_ for those who want to grasp the design of the API